Loon Bay Resort, Sheridan Lake

-Stay Safe and Physical Distance will be a consistent message you encounter and here are some reopening Frequently Asked Questions.
-However, the most important piece of advice remains constant frequently and thoroughly wash your hands and the wearing of non medical face masks indoors is recommended.
+Stay Safe and Physical Distance will be a consistent message you encounter and here are some travel tips.
+However, the most important piece of advice remains frequently and thoroughly washing your hands, and the wearing of non medical face masks indoors is recommended.